-This is when our group starts to grow in the United states, Eastern Europe and Asia.
+This is when our group starts to grow in the United States, Eastern Europe and Asia.
 We also begin manufacturing chocolate powder and chocolate spread for the West African market.

-A new reasearch and development laboratory
+A new research and development laboratory

-Having moved production to our new chocolate factory in Torremilla, just outside Perpignan, we transform the old factory in Perpignan into our head offices.
+Having moved production to our new chocolate factory in Torremila, just outside Perpignan, we transform the old factory in Perpignan into our head offices.
 It also houses our new R&D centre (Cocoa, Chocolate and Aroma laboratories).

 By keeping the consumer and innovation at the heart of our business we are always one step ahead.

-Transparence Cacao Programme
+Transparence Cacao Program